internetErik/gulp-htmlincluder/src/OVERVIEW.md

 ## `processNode`

-Builds up nested nodes (both nested tags and chidlren)
+Builds up nested nodes (both nested tags and children)

 * Ignores nodes that are of type `textContent`
 * Splits up content of node (`splitContent`)